Abbots Morton: 19th century

-ABBOTS-MORTON, a parish in the district of Alcester and county of Worcester; 6 miles N by E of Fladbury r. station, and 7 WSW of Alcester.
-It has a post office under Bromsgrove.
-Acres, 1,420.
-Real property, £2,091.
-Pop.
-245. Houses, 57.
-The property is all in one estate.
-The living is a rectory in the diocese of Worcester.
-Value, £146.
-Patron, G. J. A. Walker, Esq.
-The church is good.

 20th Century

 The church houses the WW1 war memorial to the village's only casualty of the conflict, Private Philip Collins, who served with the local Worcestershire Regiment in Mesopotamia.
 However it is known that Private 19934 Cecil Roy Pulham of the Machine Gun Corps was born in Abbots Morton in Oct 1895 but moved away and by 1901 was living in Arrow.
 He was kiiled in action on 21 Mar 1918 in France.

 There were no local losses during the second world war.

 For the early part of the century Abbots Morton became known as Muddy Morton due to the poor roads and properties falling into disrepair.
 By the 1970s things started to change, properties began to transfer into individual ownership and were renovated rather than pulled down, this led the local council to call the village its "Golden Gem" and making most of the village a conservation area.

 The village hall was rebuilt in 1998.